bbusenius/History-of-Guatemala-2nd-Grade/units/unit1/field_trip.md

-# Field Trip Plan: Unit 1 - Museo del Jade
+# Field Trip Plan: Unit 1 - Casa del Jade (Mesoamerican Jade Museum)

 ## Overview
 This field trip is part of a 10-week homeschool curriculum exploring Guatemalan history for a 7-year-old 2nd-grade student.
 It focuses on the Maya civilization, providing a hands-on opportunity to connect classroom learning from Unit 1 (Introduction to Guatemala and the Maya) with real-world experiences near Antigua, Guatemala.
 The trip incorporates Charlotte Mason-inspired methods, such as observation and narration, to engage the student in a meaningful and memorable way.
 Designed to be flexible and requiring minimal preparation, this 2-3 hour optional field trip enhances the student’s understanding of Guatemalan history and culture, leveraging their proximity to San Juan del Obispo.